Grants for Faculty Mentoring Undergraduate Research

 Applications will be evaluated by a faculty committee and will be awarded based primarily on the planned undergraduate research mentorship activities.

-Priority will be given to faculty members who have not previously received funding via this mechanism.
+Priority will be given to standing faculty members who have not previously received funding via this mechanism.

 Procedure for Application